Student-Management-System/StuMgmtDocker/README.md

 	* `BACKEND_PORT` (default: `3000`)
 	* `FRONTEND_PORT`  (default: `8000`)
 * You can pass the `--project-name some-name` command line argument to `docker-compose` (after the `compose`) to set a unique identifier for the deployment.
 This allows multiple independent instances to run in parallel (you will need to set different publish ports in this case, see above).
+* Run `docker-compose up -d svn` to also start an SVN server for submissions.
+	* Note that you also need to pass `--profile svn` to the build command to build the svn image.
+	* Typically, the SVN server can only be started after the course in the student management system has been created.
+You will need to pass the following environment variables to the docker container:
+		* `SVN_COURSE`: the ID of the course that the submission server is for (e.g. `java-wise2021`)
+		* `SVN_MGMT_USER`: the username of a teacher in the course
+		* `SVN_MGMT_PW`: the password of the teacher-user
+	* You also need to register the rights-management service on the SVN server as a subscriber to the course in the student management system.
+The URL for that is: `http://svn:4000/rest/update`
-* Pass `--profile svn` to also start an SVN server for submissions.
-It will be published under port `SVN_PORT` (default: `8888`) and have an repository under `/svn/` called `SVN_REPO_NAME` (default: `submission`); thus, it is typically reachable under `http://localhost:8888/svn/submission/`.
-It uses the auth service (sparky) for authentication, thus all users can log in with the same credentials.
-Note that you also need to pass `--profile svn` to the build command to build the svn image.
+	* The SVN itself will be published under port `SVN_PORT` (default: `8888`) and have a repository under `/svn/` called `SVN_REPO_NAME` (default: `submission`); thus, it is typically reachable under `http://localhost:8888/svn/submission/`.
+	* The SVN server uses the auth service (sparky) for authentication, thus all users can log in with the same credentials.

 ## TODO